tytydraco/yessleep/out/I_am_dying_but_a_demon_from_my_dreams_waits_for_me.md

 I am writing this to explain to whoever finds my body that what I did, what I have done, was all because I had no other choice.
 The thing haunts me still, and death appears to be the only escape.
 The mind and its unique properties continues to perplex and pose questions asked by many.
 However, there are certain influences, entities that the human psyche shall not bear to comprehend, that threatens the weak and malleable mind.
 The safety of ignorance appears tolerable as opposed to the horror of the truth.
 What that truth may be, I hope to never fully know.
 But I am distraught at the fact that I caught a glimpse of it, and I fear that I may never unsee that unfathomable truth; that of which now leaves me restless.
 Fortunate for me that I will not be alive to endure any more...

 The highlands that loom ominously over the west, are contrasted only by the endless blue abyss from the east.
-There lay densely packed regions bushland and forest that co-exists with both modern and antiquated buildings.
+There lay densely packed regions of bushland and forest that co-exists with both modern and antiquated buildings.
 I myself live in a house passed down from generation to generation, which still stands after over a century on the decaying, red earth.
 These old walls hold within them timeless secrets and ancient whispers that come only after the sun sleeps beneath the mountains.
 I am now the last of my kind, with no children to inherit this place.
 Though I once regarded this a curse, I now find it a blessing, as I alone will pass and take these unknowable horrors with me as I die in these hallowed halls.

 I alone foolishly walked home late one night; I remember the air was cool and whistled through the leafless branches above.
 The new moon hung low in the sky as silence strangled the leaf-speckled roads and buzzing streetlamps.
 A solemn stream stirred quietly beneath me as I crossed an aging timber bridge that groaned amidst the deep-rooted trees.
 This place has seen little change in the near two centuries since it was raised from calloused hands, and evokes the fleeting sense of familiarity to a time long since passed.
 It was there in the dead of night that I saw something amidst the grass on the other side.
 It was large, stone-like, as if a sculpture of some abstract, abominable artwork.
 It was only then, when the thing rose tall; rivalling the trees that stood stoically alongside it that it proved itself to possess life.
 I remember standing still,  my eyes gored by the menacing presence.
 I was paralysed, shivering and trembling while fixated on the eyes… those damnable eyes… bright, bestial and bewitching.